mneudert/vagrant-devcommands/README.md

 For now a command expecting one or more parameters will fail if the user does not provide them.
 Any arguments exceeding the number used are silently discarded.

+Escaping rules are defined as `{ "char_to_escape": "char_to_use_as_escape" }`.
+These are applied prior to interpolation into the command.
+Regular ruby escaping rules apply.

 #### Commands defined by Lambda/Proc